gundro/ReactiveSpringBoot/README.md

       You can download the spring Boot project from this repo and import it as a Maven project.Hit Maven Clean -> Clean -> Install for successfull Build .
       The App will start up on port 8080.

+ #Project Functionality : Basically the project provides CRUD operations on USers Table created in MonGoDb.Create/Update/Delete/Find API endpoints are added in UsersController.java.